I've been training in martial arts since the 1980s and consistently since the '90s. I am a 2nd-degree black belt in Kenpo Karate.

 Even on the campaign trail, he'd stop talking to toss a ruffian around.
 In his legislative bid, a hooligan got rough with one of his supporters in the middle of his speech and Abe stopped what he was doing, tossed the agitator about a dozen feet, went back to the platform, and continued his speech.

-An interesting aside: Theodore's cousin, Franklin Delano Roosevelt, received healing massage therapy from famous Dan Zan Ryu Jiu Jitsu master Henry Okasaki.
-As part of the disciplines curriculum, students are required to learn healing massage.
+An interesting aside: Theodore's cousin, Franklin Delano Roosevelt, received healing massage therapy from famous Dan Zan Ryu Jiu-Jitsu master Henry Okazaki.
+As part of the discipline's curriculum, students are required to learn healing massage.
 I have long known that Dan Zan Ryu practitioners also practice healing massage through my exposure to them through my martial arts training in Kenpo, an art closely connected to Dan Zan Ryu.
-Then, when I was training in the Filipino martial art of Decuerdas Eskrima, my instructor, who is also an expert in Kenpo and Dan Zan Ryu, told me about FDR's connection to Okasaki.
+Then, when I was training in the Filipino martial art of Decuerdas Eskrima, my instructor, who is also an expert in Kenpo and Dan Zan Ryu, told me about FDR's connection to Okazaki.

 So, it seems the Roosevelts are an adventuresome lot.